 Learn more about these discounts and how to apply on our Discount Programs webpage.

-The Low-Income Housing Energy Assistance Program (LIHEAP) is federally funded program administered by Sacred Heart Community Service in Santa Clara County.
-LIHEAP offers income-eligible households (renters and homeowners) a one-time credit to their utility bill, ranging from $173 to $289 per calendar year.
-This is a non-emergency program as it may take about 6-8 weeks for payment to be awarded.
-Customers must apply through Sacred Heart.
+The Low-Income Housing Energy Assistance Program (LIHEAP) is a federally funded program administered by Sacred Heart Community Service in Santa Clara County.
+LIHEAP offers income-eligible households (renters and homeowners) a one-time credit to their utility bill, ranging from $269 to $413 per calendar year.

 Relief for Energy Assistance Through Community Help (REACH)

 The Relief for Energy Assistance Through Community Help (REACH) is a donation-based program administered by the nonprofit Dollar Energy Fund and gives income-qualified customers financial assistance during times of hardship.
 REACH provides a one-time energy credit each year for up to $300 based on a past due bill (energy credit support is subject to funding availability).